YinJC/uk-tex-faq/FAQ-music.md

----
-layout: page
-title: Typesetting music in TeX
+# Typesetting music in TeX
----

 The current best bet for music typesetting is to use [`musixtex`](http://ctan.org/pkg/musixtex).  [`Musixtex`](http://ctan.org/pkg/Musixtex) is a three-pass system that